mattiaslinnap/django-partial-index/README.md

         ]
 ```

-Note that it should be added on the model itself, not the ModelForm or ModelSerializer class.
+Note that it should be added on the model itself, not the ModelForm class.

 Adding the mixin for non-unique partial indexes is unnecessary, as they cannot cause database IntegrityErrors.